Devon stave basket making

 - Steve Tomlin – won the 2018 HCA/Marsh Endangered Crafts Award to revive the craft of Devon stave basket making, and has trained with Mark.

-- Dominic Parrette – is teaching Devon stave basket making at the Sustainability Centre in Hampshire in 2020.
+- Dominic Parrette – is teaching around 2 courses per year in Devon stave basket making at the Sustainability Centre in Hampshire.

 - The Museum of English Rural Life, MERL 96/118